3cn-ecn/nantralPlatform/README.md

 ## Contribute

 - [Create a [TICKET] issue](https://github.com/3cn-ecn/nantralPlatform/issues) to describe what you want to do.
 Assign yourself to the issue if you want to work on it.
 - Create a new branch linked to the issue and then create a Pull Request.
+Don't clone the repository on your personnal account !
 - Test your code:
   - All-in-one command:
     ```bash